sdgamboa/taxPProValidation/discrete-multistate-intersection/README.md

 # Discrete attributes of type "multistate-intersection"

 The attributes of type "multistate-intersection" are those with several mutually exclusive attribute values of class "character".
-An example, would be the attribute "aerophilicity" with attribute values "aerobic", "anaerobic", and "facultatively anaerobic".
+An example would be the attribute "aerophilicity" with attribute values "aerobic", "anaerobic", and "facultatively anaerobic".

 In some cases, the same taxon could have two mutually exclusive annotations.
-This could happen in a few situtations.
-For example, a genus could contain species with "anaerobic" and "facultive anaerobic" microbes.
-This could also happen if a taxon is annotated differently in two sources and these sources have the same "confidence in curation" value.
+This could happen in a few situations.
+For example, a genus could contain species with "anaerobic" and "facultative anaerobic" microbes.
+This could also occur if a taxon is annotated differently in two sources and these sources have the same "confidence in curation" value.
 In those cases, the "Score" is divided among the annotations.
-For example, "aerobic" with score 0.7, "anaerobic" with score 0.1, and "facultatively anerobic" with score 0.2.
+For example, "aerobic" with a score of 0.7, "anaerobic" with a score of 0.1, and "facultatively anaerobic" with a score of 0.2.
+These cases are rare.

-Still, this cases
-are rare.

 The phytools package was used for the propagation of discrete attributes, includiong those of type "multistate-intersection".